 Walnuts are definitely good for you, as long as you don’t overdo it; like other nuts, they are relatively high in calories.
-I usually eat a handful a day.
+I like raw, unsalted walnuts and try to eat a few every day.

 Andrew Weil, M.D.